nickdenardis/string-middleware/README.md

     $parser = new ParserMiddleware\ParserMiddleware();

     // Define the list of parsers to run, in chronological order
-    // Each must implement the
+    // Each must implement the \StringParser\StringParserInterface
     $parsers = array(
         'StringParser\SelfParser',
         'App\StringParsers\ReverseParser',